 Content and scope of the report

-- HMRC’s calculation of the 2016-17 income tax revenue attributable to Scotland and provides assurance on the correctness of the amounts brought to account (Part One);
+- HMRC’s calculation of the 2018-19 income tax revenue attributable to Scotland, the ‘outturn’, and provides assurance on the correctness of the amounts brought to account (Part One);

-- HMRC’s estimation of the 2017-18 income tax revenue attributable to Scotland and our view on the methodology used to estimate the amount (Part One);
+- HMRC’s estimate of the 2019-20 income tax revenue attributable to Scotland and our view on the methodology used to estimate the amount (Part One);

-- HMRC’s approach to assessing and mitigating the risk of non-compliance with Scottish rate provisions (Part Two); and
+- HMRC’s approach to assessing and mitigating the risk of non-compliance with Scottish tax requirements (Part Two); and

-- the cost of administering Scottish income tax and provides assurance on whether the amounts are accurate and fair in the context of the costs incurred by HMRC (Part Three).
+- the cost of administering Scottish income tax – we provide assurance on whether the amounts are accurate and fair in the context of the costs incurred by HMRC (Part Three).